CAD-Recode: Reverse Engineering CAD Code from Point Clouds

 \subsection{Proposed Model Architecture}

 \modelname~builds on pre-trained LLMs and their prior exposure to Python code, augmenting these with point cloud processing capabilities and CAD-specific Python code knowledge.
-As shown in Figure~\ref{fig:architecture}, its architecture consists of two components: (1) a point cloud projector mapping the 3D point cloud into learnable tokens, and (2) a pre-trained LLM-based auto-regressive CAD code decoder.
+As shown in~\Cref{fig:architecture}, its architecture consists of two components: (1) a point cloud projector mapping the 3D point cloud into learnable tokens, and (2) a pre-trained LLM-based auto-regressive CAD code decoder.

-\textbf{Point Cloud Projection Module:} \modelname~introduces a lightweight projection module $\Psi_p$ that directly maps a dense point cloud $\mathbf{P} \in \mathbb{R}^{n \times d_p}$, where $d_p = 6$ corresponds to the dimension of point coordinates and surface normals, into a sequence of $n_p~\ll~n$ query tokens $\mathbf{Q}_p = [\mathbf{q}_p^1, \dots, \mathbf{q}_p^{n_p}] \in \mathbb{R}^{n_p \times d_q}$, of embedding dimension $d_q$.
-The point cloud projector, trained in an end-to-end manner with the CAD code decoder module, consists of four simple components: (1) uniform random sampling to downsample the input point clouds to $n_p$ points, (2) lexicographic sorting by $(z, y, x)$ coordinates for consistent ordering, (3) Fourier positional encoding~\cite{zhao2023michelangelo} of coordinates and concatenating with point normals, and (4) a linear layer projecting the encoded coordinates and normals into $\mathbf{Q}_p$.
+\textbf{Point Cloud Projection Module:} \modelname~introduces a lightweight projection module $\Psi_p$ that directly maps a dense point cloud $\mathbf{P} \in \mathbb{R}^{n \times d_p}$, where $d_p = 3$ corresponds to the dimension of point coordinates, into a sequence of $n_p~\ll~n$ query tokens $\mathbf{Q}_p = [\mathbf{q}_p^1, \dots, \mathbf{q}_p^{n_p}] \in \mathbb{R}^{n_p \times d_q}$, of embedding dimension $d_q$.
+The point cloud projector, trained in an end-to-end manner with the CAD code decoder module, consists of three simple components: (1) furthest point sampling to downsample the input point clouds to $n_p$ points, (2) Fourier positional encoding~\cite{zhao2023michelangelo} of coordinates, and (3) a linear layer projecting the encoded coordinates into $\mathbf{Q}_p$.

 \textbf{LLM as CAD Code Decoder:} Our CAD code decoder, denoted as $\Psi_{\text{LLM}}$, adapts a pre-trained LLM for the specific task of CAD code generation.
 We leverage the \mbox{Qwen2-1.5B} model~\cite{yang2024qwen2technicalreport} as our LLM backbone, chosen for its balanced trade-off between model capacity and computational requirements.
 The decoder's input consists of point query tokens $\mathbf{Q}_p$ from the point cloud projector, augmented with $n_t$ code tokens $\mathbf{Q}_t \in \mathbb{R}^{n_t \times d_q}$ obtained by tokenizing the input code as in~\cite{yang2024qwen2technicalreport}.
 The complete input sequence is denoted as $[\mathbf{Q}_p; \mathbf{Q}_t] \in \mathbb{R}^{(n_p + n_t) \times d_q}$, where semicolon indicates concatenation along the sequence dimension.
 The LLM decoder generates the CAD code sequence through next-token prediction.
 As in~\cite{yang2024qwen2technicalreport}, each predicted token is mapped to a symbol from the vocabulary $\Sigma$, which includes alphanumeric characters and operators.